adityassharma-ss/adityassharma-ss/README.md

 I am a Future Full-Stack developer I am still enhancing my skills in backend development I also have good knowledge of Programming languages like Java,C++ & JavaScript and intermediate knowledge of python.

-🌍  I'm based in India
+🌍  I'm based in India <br>
-✉️  You can contact me at adityashf7@gmail.com.com
+✉️  You can contact me at adityashf7@gmail.com.com <br>
-🚀  I'm currently working on Cloud Development & Networking.
+🚀  I'm currently working on Cloud Development & Networking. <br>
-🧠  I'm learning Data Structure and Algorithm + Data Science 🤝  I'm open to collaborating on UI UX and Web developement ⚡  I love to make connections online.
+🧠  I'm learning Data Structure and Algorithm + Data Science <br>
+🤝  I'm open to collaborating on UI UX and Web developement <br>
+⚡  I love to make connections online. <br>

 Skills
 <br>